 · Parent agrees that, at any time during the school year, a transfer may be revoked due to poor attendance, tardiness, or discipline issues.

 · Parent understands that falsification of residency shall result in the revocation of the transfer waiver.
 The student will return to his or her zoned school at a time determined by the Superintendent or designee.

-· Parent must receive an APPROVED Hardship Transfer from the St Johns County School District’s Department for School Services.
+· Parent must receive an APPROVED Hardship Transfer from the St Johns County School District’s Department for School Services each year.

 · Parent must complete a separate application for each child.